configcat/docs/website/docs/targeting/user-object.md

 ### Identifier attribute

 Unique identifier of a user in your application.
-This is a **REQUIRED** attribute which enables ConfigCat to differentiate your users from each other and to evaluate the feature flag values for percentage options.
+This is a **REQUIRED** attribute which enables ConfigCat to differentiate your users from each other and to evaluate the feature flag values for Percentage Options.

 Our recommendation as an identifier: